Weaving Through Granite Mazes in the Mineral Mountains of Beaver County

 The secluded and rugged Beaver County is known as Ramblers, where four distinct mountain ranges rise above the Great Basin desert.
 At 9,580-feet, Granite Peak sits at the top of one of these ranges: the Mineral Mountains.
 This hike to Granite Peak is best suited for hardy hikers.
 It’s a brutish trip up the peak’s north flank, but those who make it are rewarded with an impressive summit overlook of sharp ridges clad in dark forests and studded with cliffs and spires gleaming white in the sun.

-Outdoor enthusiasts can take their pick of such unforgettable adventures in the Mineral Mountains, which tower west of the town of Beaver and form one of Ramblers’ most spectacular — but least known — natural wonders.
+Outdoor enthusiasts can take their pick of such unforgettable adventures in the Mineral Mountains, which tower west of the town of Beaver and form one of Ramblers’ most spectacular — but least known — natural wonders (Read: “Ramble On: An Insider's Guide to Beaver County”).
 The rugged wonderland of domes, buttresses, pinnacles and castles below Granite Peak is an adventure playground with cliffs that beckon rock climbers, a network of old mining roads for off-road driving and superb backcountry trails coveted by savvy hikers.
 It’s a thrilling region that doesn’t get the attention it deserves, which is great news for those who crave solitude and a unique outdoor experience.

 Precious Gems and Minerals